 and

 or alternatively

 and

 (where parentheses around indices denote symmetrisation).
 This shows that the algebra $\scr A$ indeed is not associative.
+In exceptional geometry, $(\fg,\lambda)=(\mathfrak{e}_r,\Lambda_1)$, the $Y$-tensor is symmetric in its lower (and upper) indices up to $r=6$, so the antisymmetric part of the associator still vanishes.
+However, for $r\geq7$, there is also an antisymmetric part of the $Y$-tensor (which for $r=7$ factorises into a product of an invariant symplectic form and its inverse).

 Only in the case $(\fg,\lambda)=(\mathfrak{a}_r,\Lambda_1)$, the term involving the $Y$-tensor vanishes, but still in this case, the second term remains.
 However, in this case the ideal generated by $E_{(M}E_{N)}$ and $F^{(M}F^{N)}$ is proper and can be factored out, so that the resulting algebra is the Weyl superalgebra $A$ that we started with.